stefonarch/LXQt-Wayland-files/lxqt-panel.md

 Icon=/usr/share/lxqt/themes/Arch-Colors/arrow-left.svg
 Terminal=false
 ```
-      * Add a "quicklauch" widget to the panel and drag this file into it, and again the same with "right".

  * Second method, workspace cycling:
       * Add 2 or more "custom command" widgets to the panel and configure them like that: